 4. Preparing Reports and Presentations

-Executive Assistants are often tasked with creating detailed reports, analytics, or presentations that help C-suite executives make smart decisions.
+Executive Assistants are often tasked with creating detailed reports, analytics, or presentations that help C-suite executives make intelligent decisions.

-They know how to collect data, organize it, and present it in a way that’s easy to understand.
+They know how to collect and organize data in a way that’s easy to understand.

-This saves leaders hours of preparation time and ensures everything is accurate.
+This saves leaders hours of preparation time and ensures everything is done.

-Whether it’s for a board meeting or a strategy session, they bring value to every detail.
+Whether for a board meeting or a strategy session, they bring value to every detail.

 Their ability to manage this work helps executives focus on the bigger picture.